typoverflow/UtilsRL/docs/source/modules/logger.rst

 The loggers all inherits from ``UtilsRL.logger.BaseLogger`` and are required to implememt ``log_str``.
 We plan to support for comparatively niche loggers, such as `Aim <https://github.com/aimhubio/aim>`_ in future versions of UtilsRL.

-In this page we mainly present the api docs of each logger, and we refer the readers to check their usage in :ref:`Use Loggers`.
+In this page we mainly present the api docs of each logger, and we refer the readers to check their usage in :ref:`Set up the logger and arguments`.

 UtilsRL.logger.DummyLogger
 ~~~~~~~~~~~~~~~~~~~~~~~~~~